-After graduating third in his class from Cornell Law School, Daniel served as a judicial law clerk to the Hon.
-Priscilla R. Owen on the United States Court of Appeals for the Fifth Circuit, and the Hon.
-Frederic Block on the United States District Court for the Eastern District of New York.
+Before joining Holwell Shuster & Goldberg, he served as a judicial law clerk to the Hon.
+Priscilla R. Owen of the U.S. Court of Appeals for the Fifth Circuit, and the Hon.
+Frederic Block of the U.S. District Court for the Eastern District of New York.
 A film and television production major at New York University, before law school, Daniel worked in the independent film industry in New York.

-- Visa Inc. and its subsidiaries in various matters, including its defense against dozens of antitrust actions brought by hundreds of merchants who have opted out of a multibillion-dollar class settlement.
+- Visa Inc. and its subsidiaries in various matters, including their defense against class and individual antitrust actions brought by virtually every merchant in the United States and alleging hundreds of billions of dollars in damages.